kartalceren1/mtapplication/README.md

 - Python 3.x
 - pip (Python package installer)
 - A virtual environment tool (recommended)
-- (Optional) A choice of translation API/engine if you want to extend beyond the built‑in logic

 ### Installation
 1. Clone the repository: